Bildraum Gallery 01

-The photo installation "Gras" together with the choreographer Georg Blaschke is on display at Burgenland Tanztage 2014.
+I am pleased to announce the photo installation "Gras" with the choreographer Georg Blaschke at Odaada Gallery.

-The photo installation "Gras" together with the choreographer Georg Blaschke is on display at Burgenland Tanztage 2014.
+The photo installation "Gras" with the choreographer Georg Blaschke is on display at the Dance Identity Festival 2014.

 I am curating an exhibition with Syrian photographers as part of an international conference on the Syrian conflict and the promotion of reconciliation.